shagar619/Redux/README.md

 - manage the state of multiple components.
 - update the state based on user actions or other events.
 - ensure that the state is consistent and predictable.

+#### 🎯 Why Do We Need Redux?

+In a React app, state is often managed using:

+- `useState()`
+- `useContext()`
+- `useReducer()`

+However, as an app grows:

+- You get nested props (prop drilling).
+- State needs to be shared between distant components.
+- Debugging and maintaining become hard.

+👉 Redux solves this by providing a single source of truth (the store) accessible by any component.

 #### ⚙️ Installation core Redux